 - Users who are receiving service from partner MC systems joining groups and making group calls to groups that are home in this primary MC system.

-Editor's note: Security aspects of this key issue, and any SA3 involvement, are FFS.
+NOTE: Security mechanisms that provide authorization for MC service are outside the scope of the present document.

 5.1.2 Key issue 1.2: Identification of users and groups in interconnection calls